calacademy-research/RAxML_Astral_trees/README.md

 ```
 If you are not sure of how much RAM your system has, do:
 ```
-$sudo lshw -class memory
+$ sudo lshw -class memory
 ```
 ## Run the scripts
 1. The first step is to run 'astral_prep.sh' from your working directory (this example uses the '~/ABySS/mafft-nexus-min75-taxa' directory).
-Make sure all of the scripts are executable by you by running the following command for each script (you may need sudo privileges):
+Make sure all of the scripts are executable by you by running the following command for each script (you may need sudo privileges) (Note:~/ABySS/mafft-nexus-min75-taxa$ is your prompt, do not enter this):
 ```
-~/ABySS/mafft-nexus-min75-taxa$chmod +x astral_prep.sh
+~/ABySS/mafft-nexus-min75-taxa$ chmod +x astral_prep.sh
 ```
 Then run:
 ```
-~/ABySS/mafft-nexus-min75-taxa$./astral_prep.sh
+~/ABySS/mafft-nexus-min75-taxa$ ./astral_prep.sh
 ```
 depending on your server and the number of alignments and taxa you have, this could take hours to days to copmplete.
 2. Once the astral_prep.sh run completes, run the astral-run.sh script:
 ```
-~/ABySS/mafft-nexus-min75-taxa$./astral_run.sh
+~/ABySS/mafft-nexus-min75-taxa$ ./astral_run.sh
 ```